 Stories have always been a source of knowledge and morals for all of us.
 Sometimes, these stories are taken from Fairy tales and fables while sometimes they are inspired by our rich Indian cultures and traditions.

 There are many books that are devoted to moral stories only.
 Some of them are Panchatantra, Akbar and Birbal, Bikram and Betal, and many more.
 No matter which mood you are in, these stories will always bring an innocent smile.

 If you want to give your kids a break from screens, then telling them moral stories is a great option.
 By narrating stories to your kids, you will impart wisdom to them and also spend much-needed quality time with them.
 Thus, sharing a pleasant time with family as well as gaining wisdom and knowledge can be accomplished in a single go.

 Story of Rabbit and Tortoise

 Once upon a time, there lived a rabbit and tortoise.
 The rabbit could run fast.
 He was very proud of his speed.
 While the turtle was slow and consistent.

-One day that tortoise came to meet him.
-The tortoise was walking very slow as usual.
+One day the tortoise came to meet him.
+The tortoise was walking very slowly as usual.
 The rabbit looked and laughed at him.